-- Can make periods heavier and more painful
+- Periods may be heavier and more painful than with hormonal methods

 - Having it fitted can be painful

 - The IUD can come out (1 in 20 women)

 - STI check needed before putting it in